 The UCC utilizes a short-term, time-limited model for providing individual counseling and psychotherapy services.
-Sessions of individual counseling usually last about 45 minutes and are scheduled every two to three weeks for a specified period of time.
+Sessions of individual counseling usually last about 45 minutes and are scheduled weekly for a specified period of time.
 Typically, students attend six to eight sessions of individual counseling over the course of one academic term.

 In order to maintain quality of services while responding to high service demands, the UCC may limit the number and/or frequency of individual counseling sessions.
 When this occurs, student clients who need or express interest in long-term counseling or psychotherapy services are assisted with referrals to mental health services off-campus.

 Couples counseling services are available to opposite-sex and same-sex partners who are involved in an ongoing, committed relationship.
 One partner must be an enrolled student who is currently registered for classes.

 Group counseling/therapy provides an opportunity to be part of group of six to eight students who meet regularly over the course of one academic term to share concerns, explore personal issues, and learn new skills under the guidance of one or two group leaders/facilitators.